a00169781/proyecto-integrador/ToT/README.md

 <img src="./tot_flow.png" alt="drawing" width="800"/>

-As a first step we use a Thought Generator prompt to generate 5 different thoughts, each tought will be evaluated by a Thought Evaluator prompt and a score will be assigned, if the score is above a threshold, the thought will be further developed using the Thought Futher Development prompt.
+As a first step we use a Thought Generator prompt to generate 5 different thoughts, each tought will be evaluated by a Thought Evaluator prompt and a score will be assigned, if the score is above a threshold, the thought will be further developed using the Further Thought Development prompt.
 Every time we generate a new thought, we will use the Thought Evaluator prompt to assess the quality of the output and decide if we should further develop it or not.

 We will develope the branches 3 times, after that we select the best branch using the Branch Selector prompt and we pass the thoughts of the selected branch to the Final Answer prompt.